juliagoda/givenfind/README.md

 --

 `ifIsQuestion "A car starts from rest and accelerates uniformly over a time of 5.21 seconds for a distance of 110 m.
-Determine the acceleration of the car.""`
+Determine the acceleration of the car."`

 *Result:    False*